GiorgosDrog/diploma_thesis_motion_synthesis/README.md

 + The Visualize_mesh.py working only in the OnlyVisualization.blend file

 <H2> Warning </H2>
-The GenerateData.blend is not in this repository. you can find the file in the google drive at this link
+The GenerateData.blend is not in this repository. you can find the file in the google drive at this link: https://drive.google.com/file/d/18ndAB3Q7Zwf4Ug8R6IousgCMdaCBQNik/view?usp=sharing

 <H2> Requirements to run  </H2>
 The versions of the libraries to run the code appears below